alphasights/cake/README.md

 Cake
 ====

-Cake is a heroku plugin that simplfies downloading and restoring the latest backup of your postgres database.
+Cake is a heroku plugin that simplfies downloading and restoring the latest backup of your postgres database locally.

 ## Usage